-In general, a student who loses eligibility can't receive any disbursements after he or she lost eligibility.
+In general a student can't receive any disbursements after he loses eligibility.
 The one exception is if the student's citizenship status changes.
-You're only required to check a student's citizenship status once during the award year or period of enrollment, when you first disburse aid.
-If a student later loses
+You're only required to check a student's citizenship status once during the award year or period of enrollment: when you first disburse aid.
+If a student later loses eligibility due to a change in citizenship status during that award year or period of enrollment, you don't need to take any action to prevent the student from receiving subsequent disbursements.
+Of course, the student wouldn't be able to receive aid in the following award year or period of enrollment.